Other: wax myrtle

 Plant Family: Myrtaceae

 Myrtle is found throughout the Mediterranean, as well as in some tropical and sub-tropical regions.
 It is an evergreen shrub or small tree with star-like flowers that have an exceedingly large amount of stamens and blue-black berries.
 The flowers bloom in summer, and the berries ripen in fall and early winter.
 Myrtle was one of the symbols of the Three Graces, and a Victorian symbol of fidelity in marriage.
 Nymphs are often associated with the myrtle tree.
-One story relates that it was nymphs of the myrtle tree that gave humanity the arts of making cheese, bee keeping, and growing olives.
-Another relates how the nymph Daphne turned herself into a myrtle tree to escape being raped by Apollo.
-This could explain why the myrtle leaf is considered a symbol of protection.

 The leaves can be used as a tea, as well as cooking and grilling meats and vegetables.
 Used as firewood, it transmits a spicy aromatic flavor to whatever it is grilled over.
 The berries are edible but seldom eaten as they are quite bitter.
 The berries have been processed into jam, and at times been used as a substitute for black pepper.
 All parts of the plant can be used for a myriad of fragrant pursuits.